daviddenton/fintrospect/README.md

 - Utilities to help you unit-test endpoint services and write HTTP contract tests for remote dependencies

 ## Get it
-Fintrospect is intentionally dependency-lite by design - other than Finagle, the core library itself only has a single dependency.
+Fintrospect is intentionally dependency-lite by design - other than Finagle, the core library itself only has a single non `org.scala` dependency.

 To activate some optional features, additional dependencies may be required - please see <a href="http://fintrospect.io/installation">here</a> for details.